What is a Sales Playbook and How Do You Build One?

 What is a sales playbook?

-Before we dive into how to create a sales playbook, let’s first align on what a sales playbook is.
+Before we discuss how to create a sales playbook, let’s define what it is.

 A sales playbook is a guide that outlines your organization’s sales strategies, processes, procedures, and best practices.
-Sales playbooks aren’t simply a collection of generic tips and practices.
-Instead, a sales playbook outlines strategies, processes, and techniques that are proven to work at that specific organization.
+Playbooks aren’t simply a collection of generic tips and practices.
+Instead, they outline strategies, processes, and techniques that have been proven to work at that specific organization.

-There are many benefits of a sales playbook.
-But at the end of the day, a sales playbook is a great resource for engaging any buyer at any point in the sales cycle.
+There are many benefits.
+But at the end of the day, a playbook is a great resource for engaging any buyer at any point in the sales cycle.
 When sellers employ the strategies in the playbook, they can close more deals, hit quota, and grow revenue.

-A sales playbook is a powerful tool.
-However, sales organizations must deliver training and ongoing learning opportunities to ensure sellers master the strategies outlined in the playbook.
+A playbook is a powerful tool.
+However, sales organizations must deliver training and ongoing learning opportunities to ensure sellers master the strategies outlined in it.
 In addition, sales managers must deliver sales coaching to help sellers understand how to use the strategies and best practices in the sales playbook.

 What is included in a sales playbook?

-There’s no single sales playbook that works for all companies.
-Instead, sales playbooks vary from company to company, depending on factors including industry and audience (among others).
+There is no single sales playbook that works for all companies.
+Instead, they vary from company to company, depending on factors including industry and audience (among others).

-However, there are some common elements you’ll find across most sales playbook templates.
-Let’s take a closer look at a few of those B2B sales playbook components.
+However, you’ll find some common elements across most sales playbook templates.
+Let’s look at a few of those B2B sales playbook components.

 Company overview